mitydigital/statamic-sitemapamic/README.md

 <!-- /statamic:hide -->

-> Sitemapamic is a XML sitemap generator for Statamic 3.3, 4 and 5
+> Sitemapamic is a XML sitemap generator for Statamic

 Sitemapamic creates a sitemap.xml file for your Statamic site, and includes: